FahimAnzamDip/FahimAnzamDip/README.md

 <h2>🚀 About Me</h2>
 <p align="left">Highly passionate about Software Development and Programming in general.
 As a Web Developer, over the past three years I have worked with multiple clients in various project based work.
 Currently working with Haste IT as a Full Stack Web Developer.</p>
+<p align="left">I am always open to learning new technologies and build new things that will shape the business of my clients.</p>

 - 👨‍💻 All of my projects are available at [https://fahimanzam.netlify.app](https://fahimanzam.netlify.app)